Katleho-Nyoni/Grade_12-Visual/README.md

 - and lastly, hoping to teach learners how to be curious and independent in fosturing their own ideas.

 # STRUCTURE
 Since I am the only one working on the project(_I'd appreciate and LOVE collaboration_), I will initially work on completing Mathematics lessons then later do Physical Sciences.
 If you wish to collab and do a different subject, you're more than welcome too.
 I often create the **Material(pdf)** then **Video** in preparing these lessons.
+I also recently deployed a [website book](https://katleho-nyoni.github.io/Katieum-Book/).
 Since most topics require the knowledge of other, I intend to cover the topics in the structure below :

 ![](images/Plan.svg)